I'm editing and republishing a diary about my passive solar heated home that I first posted five years ago. Now I've lived in the home for 21 years.

 I am an avid environmentalist and I wanted a solar home since the early 80s.
 At an Experimental College class on solar home design in 1984, I learned that I had to have to specific home site in mind in order to tailor a home's design to that specific site.
 So I went shopping for a sunny building site.
-In 1985 I settled on one on Whidbey Island that had a fabulous view to the south of Admiralty Inlet and the whole Olympic Mountain range.
+In 1985 I settled on one on Whidbey Island that had a fabulous view to the south of Admiralty Inlet and the whole Olympic Mountain range with Port Townsend across the water in the foreground.

 I spent the next 4 years saving money, and working up floor plans and elevation views for different ideas for the house, just to set one idea aside and start all over again with a new idea.
 After half a dozen false starts I finally came up with one I liked well enough to go ahead and build.
 I then got Chris Herman the designer who had taught my Experimental College class to turn my floor plans into building drawings.
 I originally had included a pellet stove in the design but after Chris did an analysis that predicted my heating costs at $137 a year (at 1992 energy prices) I removed that feature as being unnecessary